magepages/mpdocs/docs/rma/index.md

 ![](https://i.imgur.com/dMDyc6H.png)

 ### 6.2.
-From Request Filter
+Form Request Filter

-At Find Order By, in addition to entering Email, customers can enter and enter the zip code used for order by clicking on the arrow and selecting Zip Code.
+At **Find Order By**, in addition to entering Email, customers can enter and enter the zip code used for order by clicking on the arrow and selecting **Zip Code**.

 ![](https://i.imgur.com/Y7DXN1h.png)